limistah/react-here-map/README.md

 # @limistah/react-here-map

-React components for displaying and working with Here Map It simplifies the use of the Here Map JavaScript API by incorporating them into React as components that can be imported and easily rendered with easy configuration and modifications
+React components for displaying and working with Here Map.
+It simplifies the use of the Here Map JavaScript API through incorporating them into React as components, which can be imported and easily rendered with easy configuration and modifications.

 ## Installation

 `npm i --save @limistah/react-here-map`

-## Usage
+## General Usage

 ```js
 import React from "react";